ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 If a blob request is within the latest 3 epochs or 96 slots, the proxy will retrieve blobs from the Beacon URL (`http://localhost:5052`).
 For requests older than that, it will return an empty list.
 This setup allows you to test the archive service effectively.

+Now, navigate to the parent directory in preparation for the next steps.

 ## EthStorage Setup

 ### Deploying EthStorage Contracts